I love when you share my recipes!

-Made with 3 simple ingredients, this easy recipe for homemade raspberry simple syrup is delicious in cocktails and mocktails, as well as a great way to sweeten other cold drinks.
+Made with 3 simple ingredients – sugar, water, and fresh or frozen raspberries – this easy recipe for homemade raspberry syrup is delicious in cocktails and mocktails, as well as a great way to sweeten iced tea or make raspberry lemonade

-We're skipping any extra flavor additions like lemon juice, orange juice, or vanilla extract in this homemade raspberry syrup recipe to make sure the fresh fruit syrup is as versatile as possible.
+We’re skipping adding any extra flavors like lemon juice, orange juice, or vanilla extract in this homemade raspberry syrup recipe to make sure the fresh fruit syrup is as versatile as possible.

 You can always add lemon alongside the syrup in drinks like iced tea, but leaving it out lets me decide when and if I want additional flavors in my drinks.
 It also lets me add that sweet raspberry flavor to margaritas, daiquiris, and other cocktails that don’t use lemon.